nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.update

-  This function is only used to get an updated status byte over SPI from the nRF24L01 and is exposed to the MCU for asynchronous applications.
+  and is exposed to the MCU for asynchronous applications.
 Refreshing the status byte is vital to checking status of the interrupts, RX pipe number related to current RX payload, and if the TX FIFO buffer is full.
 This function returns nothing, but internally updates the `irq_dr`, `irq_ds`, `irq_df`, and `tx_full` attributes.
 Internally this is a helper function to